Mandelbroetchen/LIPS/README.md

 Reads a JSON file as input.

 ## Output
 Generates a GIF file as output.
-Each frame of the GIF file is a plot chart.
+Each frame of the GIF file is a plot figure.

 ## Requirements
 - Specify the input format and provide an example.